wiwi-dev/wiwi-dev.github.io/README.md

 wiwi-dev.github.io
 ==================

-repository  for wiwi development projects.
+Repository for wiwi development projects.
+This will be the team’s portfolio site.